•

 Submission Types

 The following are guidelines for the submission types we are currently accepting.
-Page, figure/table, and reference maximums are not hard limits but suggestions to help authors aim for a concise use of words and images and to avoid verbose or needlessly complicated submissions.
+Page, figure/table, and reference maximums are not hard limits but suggestions to help authors aim for a concise use of words and images and to make sure our peer reviewers aren't overloaded by verbose or needlessly complicated submissions.

 Original Research and Brief Reports

-Research articles present original findings that advance scientific knowledge and have implications on patient care.
-The body text shouldn’t exceed 4000 words and should have a structured abstract (Background, Methods, Results, Conclusion, Keywords) of no more than 300 words.
+An article that presents original findings that advance scientific knowledge and have implications on patient care.
+The body text shouldn’t exceed 4000 words and should have a structured abstract (Background, Methods, Results, Conclusion, Keywords) of around 300 words.
 The article should have no more than 6 figures or tables.
 There are no limits on the number of references that may be included.
-As of April 1, 2021, institutional review board (IRB) letters are required for any research study submitted to the journal, including those exempted from IRB oversight.
+IRB letters are required for any research study submitted to the journal, including those exempted from IRB oversight.

 Authors of research articles should follow the EQUATOR Reporting Guidelines.